Media

 "video" / "iframe" etc. | HTML tag as-is |

-Since <Media> uses Astro’s <Image /> or <Picture /> internally, all their props are accepted.
+Because <Media> wraps Astro’s <Image /> or <Picture /> internally, it accepts all of their props.

 See the official Astro docs for the full reference: